Knobcone pine

-The knobcone pine, Pinus attenuata (also called Pinus tuberculata), is a tree that grows in mild climates on poor soils.
-It ranges from the mountains of southern Oregon to Baja California with the greatest concentration in northern California and the Oregon-California border.
+Pinus attenuata, the knobcone pine, is a species of conifer in the family Pinaceae, a pine tree that grows in mild climates on poor soils.
+It is native from the mountains of southern Oregon to Baja California with the greatest concentration in northern California and the Oregon-California border.

 Description

 Individual specimens can live up to a century.
 The crown is usually conical with a straight trunk.
 It reaches heights of 8–24 m, but can be a shrub on especially poor sites.
 The bark is thin and smooth, flaky and gray-brown when young, becoming dark gray-red-brown and shallowly furrowed into flat scaly ridges in age.
 The twigs are red-brown and often resinous.
 Its wood is knotty and of little interest for lumber.

 The leaves are in fascicles of three, needle-like, yellow-green, twisted, and 9–15 cm long.
 The cones are resin-sealed and irregularly shaped, 8–16 cm long and clustered in whorls of three to six on the branches.
 The scales end in a short stout prickle.
 Cones can sometimes be found attached to the trunk and larger branches.